Far area defence

 When a mid-distance Elite has stopped running, he tends to do a sort of ducking sidestep move as he faces you.
 When you see him making that move, that's a good time to pile in a stream of plasma or fire off a plasma ball, aiming for the position he's about to end up at.
 You know he's going to be there for a few moments.
 Your volley should be enough to get him nicely stunned.
 You could possibly add a grenade to finish him off, leaving you free to get busy with other targets right away.

-The scatter-firing assault rifle makes it a relatively poor weapon choice on Heroic.
-You'd need to be drilling an Elite almost point-blank to have any rapid effect, but that would generally require rushing up to them, which takes you closer to other enemies who may then increase their aggression.
-So unless I'm trying to make things extra tough just for the challenge, I wouldn't normally be using it unless desperate or up against a blue with no other threats nearby (or if I've got plenty of extra Marines in support - it can be a lot of fun in that case).
-On Normal or Easy though, I imagine it could be a decent choice.
+The scatter-firing assault rifle makes it a relatively poor choice on Heroic.
+You'd need to be drilling an Elite almost point-blank to have any rapid effect, but that would generally require rushing up to them, which could take you closer to other enemies who may then increase their aggression.
+So unless I'm trying to make things extra tough for the challenge, I wouldn't normally be using it as my primary.
+It can be more viable if you've got a lot of Marines in support however, as seen in BCM53, BCM132 and BCM197 - or if you're only playing on Normal or Easy.
+In general it makes a good backup to bring out for close-range combat.
+For example see BCM130 in which I combine it with a plasma rifle.

 I don't normally play this battle with chain-gun support but I have to admit that it can be a lot of fun to have a Marine rattling away, preferably Stacker or Johnson as they have the best vocals.
 It's a welcome luxury after a punishing session of hard fighting.
 It's also good fun to track the gunner's targets with a sniper rifle, to enjoy watching the havoc he wreaks.
 The way enemies recoil on taking bullets is a real testament to the craft in this game.
 And look at all that earth flying up as the bullets thud into the ground!
 Great stuff.